tomgrigory/ship.css/README.md

 # ship.css
 suck at writing css? ship.css is a shipping ready minimal css framework for people who are bad at design.

-checkout how it looks like: https://shipcss.netlify.app
+checkout how it looks: https://shipcss.netlify.app

  ### how to use: